 The levels in the left column of the table below represent hypothetical final underlier levels and are expressed as percentages of the initial underlier level.
-The amounts in the right column represent the hypothetical cash settlement amounts, based on the corresponding hypothetical final underlier level, and are expressed as percentages of the face amount of a note (rounded to the nearest one-thousandth of a percent).
+The amounts in the middle column represent the hypothetical cash settlement amounts, based on the corresponding hypothetical final underlier level, assuming that a barrier event does not occur (i.e., the closing level of the underlier is not less than the lower barrier or greater than the upper barrier on any trading day during the measurement period), and are expressed as percentages of the face amount of a note (rounded to the nearest one-thousandth of a percent).
+The amounts in the right column represent the hypothetical cash settlement amounts, based on the corresponding hypothetical final underlier level, assuming that a barrier event occurs (i.e., the closing level of the underlier is less than the lower barrier or greater than the upper barrier on one or more trading days during the measurement period), and are expressed as percentages of the face amount of a note (rounded to the nearest one-thousandth of a percent).
 Thus, a hypothetical cash settlement amount of 100.000% means that the value of the cash payment that we would deliver for each \$1,000 of the outstanding face amount of the offered notes on the stated maturity date would equal 100.000% of the face amount of a note, based on the corresponding hypothetical final underlier level and the assumptions noted above.